djfhe/phpstan-typescript-transformer/README.md

 1. Clone the repository.
 2. `composer install`

-In your test project, you can install a local version of StanScript by adding:
+In your test project, you can install a local version of PHPStan TypeScript Transformer by adding:

 ```json
 {